Sooji Balls Recipe (Semolina Balls, Rava Balls)

 This vegan recipe is easy to make, needs simple pantry ingredients, and comes together in under 50 minutes.

-Serve semolina balls with coconut chutney, coconut cilantro chutney, or any other chutney, and a hot cup of coffee or tea.
+Serve sooji balls with coconut chutney, coconut cilantro chutney, or another chutney, along with a hot cup of beaten coffee or masala tea.

 Ingredients

 You will need fine semolina (baarik sooji), oil, onions, fresh ginger, water, and salt.
-You can skip onions to make a no onion no garlic version of this recipe.
+You can skip the onions to make a no-onion, no-garlic version of this recipe.

 For Tempering